-As of December 16, 2014, there are new laws about homes on reserves.
-These laws change who can stay in the family home on reserve if you and your partner break up or your partner dies.
+In December 2014 the federal government made new laws about homes on reserves.
+These laws changed who can stay in the family home on reserve if you and your partner break up or your partner dies.
 These laws might apply to you if:

 - you live on a First Nation reserve,

 - at least one of you is a member of the First Nation or a status Indian, and

 - you've been living with your girlfriend or boyfriend for at least a year (you're common-law partners), or

 - you're married (spouses).

 The new law applies even if only one of you is a status Indian or a First Nation member.
 For example, if your partner is a First Nation member and you're not, you might still be able to stay in the family home.